Northern Ontario Party: Origins of the party

 The Ontario government responded to the offer, noting that "Northern Ontario... is strengthened by being an integral part of a very broadly based provincial economy."
-The government’s response addressed each of the demands, but accepted none of them.
+The government's response addressed each of the demands, but accepted none of them.

-Deibel replied with a demand for the Premier’s resignation, and on September 17, 1976, began to collect the 10,000 signatures necessary to register a new political party.
+Deibel replied with a demand for the Premier's resignation.
+On September 17, 1976, he began to collect the 10,000 signatures necessary to register a new political party.
 The provincial government subsequently created the Ministry of Northern Development and Mines in 1977.
 The Northern Ontario Heritage Party was given official certification in October 1977, with 10,600 signatures.

 Activity

 In 1979, Deibel created some controversy when he claimed that Ontario Progressive Conservative Party cabinet minister Alan Pope had pledged to cross the floor and join the party as its first MPP.
 Pope denied the claim and never crossed; according to Pope, while he lauded the party's goal of improving Northern Ontario's economic standing, he felt that he could accomplish more by working within the government than by sitting with a minor party.

 Soon afterward, Deibel attempted to run for a nomination as a Progressive Conservative Party of Canada candidate in the 1980 federal election.
 Perceived as having damaged his and the party's credibility, he was forced to resign his position and was succeeded as leader by Garry Lewis, a businessman from Callander who dropped separation from the party's agenda and instead campaigned for economic development of the region within the province.

-Despite the more than 10,000 people who had signed the party's original certification documents, however, the party had no more than 200 paying members at its peak.
+Despite the more than 10,000 people who had signed the party's original certification documents, the party had no more than 200 paying members at its peak.

 In early 1983, the party membership ousted Lewis and its executive.
 The party's new leader, Ronald Gilson, promptly reinstated separation from Ontario as the party's primary goal.
 By 1985, however, the party was deregistered after failing to file its annual contributions and expenses return for 1984; Don Joynt, the executive director of the provincial Commission on Election Contributions and Expenses, revealed that in its year-end return for 1983, the party had listed just ninety cents in assets and only four card-carrying members.